 We don’t know so much about Kote.
 He’s ared head.
-He runs a quiet and almost unnoticed inn with his assistant (and apprentice) Bast where they live a quiet and boring life.
-Through those first pages you can see how they have begun to wither in this environment, how our main character seems to be broken inside though we don’t know why…
+He runs a quiet and almost unnoticed inn with his assistant and apprentice Bast, where they live a quiet and boring life.
+Through those first pages you can see how they have begun to wither in this environment, how the main character seems to be broken inside though we don’t know why…

 One of the strongest points of this book are its characters.
 It’s not that it doesn’t have action or romance or a mistery to solve because it certainly does.
 It’s just that it is a book about the characters.

-As I said before there are two stories inside this book: a small one where you get to know the present Kote (former Kvothe as it is his birthname), Bastas and the Chronicler and where some events start to change their peaceful life.
-The second story, the longer of the two and the one we can consider the main story, where we get to know what’s the story of this man who goes by the name of Kote.
+As I said before, there are two stories inside this novel.
+A small one where you get to know the present Kote, former Kvothe as it is his birthname, Bastas and the Chronicler and where some events start to change their peaceful life.
+The second story, the longer of the two and the one we can consider the main one, is where we get to know what’s the story of this man who goes by the name of Kote.

 The one we can call as Kote’s story is the story of his present.
-It is told from a third person point of view but, even so, it is written in a way that makes you feel part of what is happening and makes you love the characters without knowing so much about them and this is what happened to me with Bast.
+It is told from a third person point of view but, even so, it is written in a way that makes you feel part of what is happening in the inn and makes you love the characters without knowing so much about them and this is what happened to me with Bast.

-The main story is told from the point of view because this is the story the Chronicler is going to write down.
+The main story , Kvothe’ story, is told from his own point of view because this is the story the Chronicler is going to write down.
 So this why the reader knows how he sees the world, how he thinks and how he feels.
 I love the way he talks about himself and how he perceives the people around him.
 Kvothe is a clever character, completely open about his experiences and feelings.

 The only thing I didn’t truly liked about this book was the main female character, Denna.
 I don’t about her as a good female character, in fact, she’s there only because there has to be a girl the main character is infatuated with.
-I think there are so many interesting females in this book that I don’t know why she is the main one.
-Don’t get me wrong, she is clever and beautiful as every female character should be but she’s plainly boring… (maybe things will change in the second book so I’ll give her another chance).
+I think there are so many interesting females in this book like Auri or Devi that I don’t know why she is the main one.
+Don’t get me wrong, she is clever and beautiful as every female character should be but she’s plainly boring… Maybe things will change in the second book so I’ll try to give her another chance.

-I’ll leave you here just a small part of this book.
-Let me know what you think about it.
+I leave you here just a small fragment of this book so you can have a small taste of it.